-I started this writing project not because I believe I have a silver bullet, or that my views are unique, but because I am so scared by our changing climate that I’m trying to turn my whole life to face in that direction, and I hope to find a world full of other people similarly motivated.
-I write to keep my courage up, and draw from experience, study and self examination.
+I started this particular writing project not because I believe I have a silver bullet, or that my views are unique, but because I am so heartsick at the climate crisis that I’m trying to turn my whole life to face in that direction, and I hope to find a world full of other people similarly motivated.
+I write to keep my courage up and draw from experience, study and self examination.
 I hope to be wide open to critique that’s given in the spirit of generosity and engagement.

 I focus on myself not because I think I’m more important than anyone else, but because I only have access to my own insides.
-My conviction is that if I look inward with enough integrity, I will find the world there.
-But our introspection has to inspire and guide our action if we’re to stand a chance.
+My conviction is that if I look inward with enough integrity, I will find a reflection of the world there.
+But any introspection has to inspire and guide action if we’re to stand a chance.
 And our actions have to aim at the biggest levers we can reach in what precious time we have.

 The title Grandgather was originally a typo for grandfather I made while transcribing an interview.
 When I noticed it though, it seemed to describe very well the tactic of pulling from many disciplines and subjects; the wider I look the more fruitful structural comparisons have become.